Computer People - K

 One of the pioneers of the World Wide Web in the United States, started Hawaii's first Web servers

-Founder, and executive editor of Wired magazine and former editor/publisher of the Whole Earth Catalog.
+Founder, and executive editor of Wired magazine and former editor and publisher of the Whole Earth Catalog.

 Category: Editor, Founder, Twitter, and Writer